 - We should sell if the candlestick preceding a signal is bullish.

-You should not open a trade immediately when the first signal occurs.
-Analyze the market situation additionally.
+You should not open a trade immediately when the first signal occurs but further analyze the market situation.

 In case of a strong level breakout, it is better to ignore the Profit Ratio readings.